opensource-together/opensource-together/README.md

 pnpm dev
 ```

 That's it!
-You should be able to see the OpenSource Together on `http://localhost:3000`.
+You should now see OpenSource Together running on `http://localhost:3000`.

+> We’re currently in **public beta**.
+> You can explore the project, give feedback, and follow our progress on [Discord](https://discord.com/invite/4ZDhm3dQAC).

 ## Code of Conduct